mskf1383/pashmak/README.md

 ```

-you can declare a function and call it from everywhere. when you call a function, all of codes inside that function will run
+You can declare a function and call it from everywhere.
+When you call a function, all of codes inside that function will run

-for declare a function you have to write `func <name-of-function>;`. and write codes. then for close function write `endfunc;` after codes
+For declare a function you have to write `func <name-of-function>;`.
+And write codes.
+Then for close function write `endfunc;` after codes

-look at this smarter function:
+Look at this smarter function:
 ```bash
 mem 'program started\n'; out ^;